Carthusians: Lay brothers

 There have always been lay brothers in the charterhouse.
 When Bruno retired to the Chartreuse, two of his companions were secular ones: Andrew and Guerin.
-They also live a life of solitary prayer and join in the communal prayer and mass in the chapel.
+They also live a life of solitary prayer and join in the communal prayer and Mass in the chapel.
 However, the lay brothers are monks under a slightly different type of vows and spend less time in contemplative prayer and more time in manual labour.
 The lay brothers provide material assistance to the choir monks: cooking meals, doing laundry, undertaking physical repairs, providing the choir monks with books from the library and managing supplies.
-The life of the brothers complements that of the choir monks, and makes the fathers' lives of seclusion possible.
+The life of the brothers complements that of the choir monks and makes the fathers' lives of seclusion possible.

 During the brothers' seven-year formation period, some time is given each day to the study of the Bible, theology, liturgy, and spirituality.
 They can continue their studies throughout their lives.
 All of the monks live lives of silence.

 The Carthusians do not engage in work of a pastoral or missionary nature.
 Unlike most monasteries, they do not have retreatants, and those who visit for a prolonged period are people who are contemplating entering the monastery.
 As far as possible, the monks have no contact with the outside world.

-Carthusian nuns live a life similar to the monks, but with some differences.
+Carthusian nuns live a life similar to the monks but with some differences.
 Choir nuns tend to lead somewhat less eremitical lives, while still maintaining a strong commitment to solitude and silence.

 Modern Carthusians

 Today, the monastery of the Grande Chartreuse is still the Motherhouse of the order.
 There is a museum illustrating the history of the Carthusian order next to Grande Chartreuse; the monks of that monastery are also involved in producing Chartreuse liqueur.
 Visits are not possible into the Grande Chartreuse itself, but the 2005 documentary Into Great Silence gave unprecedented views of life within the hermitage.

 Today, Carthusians live very much as they originally did, without any relaxing of their rules.
 Generally, those wishing to enter must be between the ages of twenty-one and forty-five.
 Nowadays, medical examinations are considered necessary before the Novitiate and Profession.
-The Carthusian novice is introduced to the Lectio divina (spiritual reading).
+The Carthusian novice is introduced to Lectio divina (spiritual reading).

-In the 21st century, the Sélignac Charterhouse was converted into a house in which lay people could come and experience Carthusian retreats, living the Carthusian life for shorter periods (an eight-day retreat being fixed as the minimum, in order to enter at least somewhat into the silent rhythm of the charterhouse).
+In the 21st century, the Sélignac Charterhouse, near Simandre sur Suran in France, was converted into a house in which lay people could come and experience Carthusian retreats, living the Carthusian life for shorter periods (an eight-day retreat being fixed as the minimum, to enter at least somewhat into the silent rhythm of the charterhouse).